giantswarm/docs/src/content/advanced/gitops/index.md

 We will be using [Flux CLI](https://fluxcd.io/docs/cmd/) and [kubectl-gs](https://github.com/giantswarm/kubectl-gs).
 Please make sure you have both installed on your machine.
 If you would rather follow the guide without them, use the example resources provided.

-## GiantSwarm Management Cluster notice
+## GiantSwarm Management Cluster security policies

 If you are creating any of the resources we talk about in this document on a GiantSwarm Management Cluster, you may see the following error: